synchronium: SynchroBit, the Revolutionary Innovative Hybrid Trading Platform at the Cutting-edge of Blockchain Technology

-LONDON, UK / ACCESSWIRE / August 20, 2019 / Recently, Forbes featured innovation company, SYNCHRONIUM has announced the public release of their innovative hybrid digital assets trading platform, the SynchroBit.
+LONDON, UK / ACCESSWIRE / August 22, 2019 / Forbes featured innovation company, SYNCHRONIUM has announced the public release of their innovative hybrid digital assets trading platform, the SynchroBit.
+By introducing new concepts, technologies, and solutions for both rookies and professionals, the platform aims to open new horizons to the digital assets traders for minimizing their risks and maximizing their ROIs.
+Recently, Forbes featured innovation company, SYNCHRONIUM has announced the public release of their innovative hybrid digital assets trading platform, the SynchroBit.
 By introducing new concepts, technologies, and solutions for both rookies and professionals, the platform aims to open new horizons to the digital assets traders for minimizing their risks and maximizing their ROIs.

 SynchroBit was born out of the need for security, integrity, integrated fund management features, lack of diversity of assets, liquidity and holistic trading platforms that can serve both Fiat and Crypto and still be easy to use for traders.